-- 1. The student must have received 100% on all assessments and able to demonstrate competence on all skills tested in the assessments for their chosen field of study. - 2.
+- 1. The student must have received a grade of "C" or better on all assessments and able to demonstrate competence on all skills tested in the assessments for their chosen field of study. - 2.
 The student must have settled all financial obligations and debits with AIE before graduation day. - 3.
-The student must have accumulated the total number of hours outlined by their chosen track of study before graduation day.
-These hours can be accumulated by adding total hours of actual attendance to total excused hours to total make-up hours over the two years in attendance at AIE. - a.
-Cohort 2018 1800 total hours all tracks
+The student must have accumulated the total number of semester credit hours outlined by their chosen track of study before graduation day. - a.
+Advanced Diploma of Professional Game Development in Game Art & Animation 65 semester Cr.
+Hours - b.
+Advanced Diploma of Professional Game Development in Game Programming 65 Semester Cr.
+Hours - c.
+Advanced Diploma of Screen & Media:3D Animation & VFX for Film 63 Semester Cr.
+Hours - d.
+Associate of Occupational Studies in Game Art and Animation 80 Semester Cr.
+Hours - e.
+Associate of Occupational Studies in Game Programming 80 Semester Cr.
+Hours - f.
+Associate of Occupational Studies in 3D Animation and VFX for Film 78 Semester Cr.
+Hours

-There are no exceptions to these requirements, however, if you need to discuss a specific situation please feel free to contact your Head of School.
+There are no exceptions to these requirements, however, if you need to discuss a specific situation please feel free to contact your Head of School at 337-205-6604.